TeslaSTech/CoderTesterPairsLab/README.md

 # Coder Tester Pairs Lab

-Lab for AP Computer Science 10.
+Lab for Computer Science 10.

-Written in Java.
-Not my choice, but oh well.

-~~LOL get flexed on CompSci kids~~
+- Works all the way from two people up to (basically) infinity.

+- Data integrity checking, built in µs timing system.

+- Uses BufferedReader in order to read files very quickly and have excellent scalability.